 Real estate in 2021:

-Life can easily be bifurcated as before corona and after corona, the unprecedented hit shook the world resulting in frenetic business failures.
+Life can easily be bifurcated as before and after covid, the unprecedented hit shook the world resulting in frenetic business failures.
 Surge in Covid-19 cases derailed real estate from the recovery path, but the sales were/are still positive.
 Repo rates stay unchanged made lenders to offer cheap loans in 6.7% to 7% bracket to stimulate the recovery.

 House affordability has started increasing, price travels sideways due to the flattening demand.
 Residential plots are performing no so well because of people migrating to their native where the expenses are low that goes in hand with the reduced income.
 Commercial blocks are struggling to breath, nevertheless the companies prefer employees to work from home, they achieve same results and perform more than the forecasts.
 The profit margin has widened due to reduced expenses in accommodation and maintenance.
 Corporate parting away from physical work spaces has disrupted the revenue stream for more sectors like restaurants, Taxi services, Hostel etc.